 By Angel Marzan

-It came to light as another birthday passed for me this August that I decided to walk Broadway from the top of Manhattan to the bottom (Broadway Bridge to the Battery) and during my planning I heard about your organization and the Great Saunter.
+As another birthday passed for me this August, I decided to walk along the entire length of Broadway, from Broadway Bridge to the Battery.
+It was during the planning of this walk that I heard about your organization and the Great Saunter.

-It’s illuminating reading about Cy’s creation of this Saunter his many accomplishments as well as in the restoration, development, and accessibility of Manhattan’s shoreline.
+It’s enlighting to read about Cy’s creation of this Saunter his many accomplishments as well as in the restoration and accessibility to Manhattan’s shoreline.
 It’s a beautiful legacy.
 The fact that he was connected with my family in any way makes me feel blessed.

 My goal is to keep the torch lit for Cy and to let those who come from around the world to walk the rim of Manhattan that the Great Saunter lives.

 My saunter was in two sections.
 The first half of my walk, on October 3rd, was a 14 mile stretch from the World Trade Center to 207th Street.
 On the second half of the walk, Oct.
 8th, I took the number 1 Subway train to the 207th.
 Street subway stop.
 From there I walked down the Eastside following the Great Saunter route.
 Directions were good until I came to a detour that I walked around as best I could.
 The distance from the 207th Street subway stop to the WTC is 18 miles which is my 32-mile virtual saunter walk.

 I have now walked 33 Great Saunters.
 Hope to see you again at the next Great Saunter.